 Description

 Technical chlordane (CAS no. 57-74-9) is a viscous mixture of at least 23 different compounds, including chlordane isomers, other chlorinated hydrocarbons and by-products.
 The principal constituents of technical chlordane are trans-chlordane (gamma-chlordane) (about 25 per cent), cis-chlordane (alpha-chlordane) (about 70 per cent), heptachlor, trans-nonachlor and cis-nonachlor (< 1 per cent).
 The structures of chlordane isomers are shown in Figure 2 above.
 Heptachlor is one of the most active components of technical chlordane, which is a colourless or amber-coloured liquid with a chlorine-like odour.
 Technical chlordane is not soluble in water and is stable in most organic solvents, including petroleum oils.
-The EPA considers as technical chlordane another mixture identified by CAS No. 12789-03-6 and composed of 60 per cent octachloro-4,7-methanotetrahydroindane (the cis and trans isomers) and 40 per cent related compounds (see IRIS database).
+The US EPA considers as technical chlordane another mixture identified by CAS No. 12789-03-6 and composed of 60 per cent octachloro-4,7-methanotetrahydroindane (the cis and trans isomers) and 40 per cent related compounds (see IRIS database).

 Production

 Chlordane was produced by several chemical companies over many years and the original patent holder was the chemical company BASF-GmbH.
-Chlordane was deregistered by EPA in 1978 and was banned in most countries in the early 1970s.
+Chlordane was deregistered by US EPA in 1978 and was banned in most countries in the early 1970s.
 The last company that manufactured the chemical (Velsicol Chemical Company) stopped producing and exporting it in 1997 (Fiedler et al., 2000; UNEP, 2002a).
 Chlordane is listed in Annex A to the Stockholm Convention (“Elimination”).
 There are no specific exemptions for production of the chemical under the Stockholm Convention (previous exemptions have expired).

 Use